Westview Secondary School

 - Conform with established health and safety requirements for the intended activity;

-- Do not represent or promote alcohol or drugs;
+- Do not represent or promote weapons, gang culture, alcohol or drugs;

 - Use respectful language;